 Guadeloupe, a Department of France, has several outlying island dependencies, which include Marie-Galante, La Désirade, and the Îles des Saintes.
 They offer a more authentic glimpse of the rural French West Indies that has changed little over time.

-Home to the famous Creole Blues Festival, from Friday, May 18 to Monday, May 21, the island of Marie-Galante welcomes visitors for four days of festivities with Jocelyne Béroard, Oumou Sangaré, Ky-Mani Marley, Como Mamas, Kozeika, Diana King, Mulata Son, Mélissa Laveaux, Voukoum , Vayb and Lycinaïs Jean.
+Home to the famous Creole Blues Festival, from Friday, June 7-10, 2019, the island of Marie-Galante welcomes visitors for four days of festivities with Jocelyne Béroard, Oumou Sangaré, Ky-Mani Marley, Como Mamas, Kozeika, Diana King, Mulata Son, Mélissa Laveaux, Voukoum , Vayb and Lycinaïs Jean.
 Treat yourself to world-class performances by booking your charter to coincide with this event.

 Visit Habitation Murat that was once the largest sugar and later cotton estates in Guadeloupe, restored in 2000.
 Visit a traditional Rum distillery that gets its cane still delivered by mules yet recycles its waste water in a state of the art natural plant process.

 Find an empty beach and drop anchor.
 Sun on the sand, swim and snorkel in the shallow water.
 The crew can prepare a private beach BBQ.

 Terre-de-Haut, largest of the islands that make up Ile des Saintes, has a quaint central village, beaches and restaurants.
 Lots of little shops selling goods made by the locals, such as brown sugar, vanilla and crafts.
 Rent a scooter and go exploring.